By Daniel Scharpenburg

 But, what do these strings mean?

 They are sometimes called blessing cords and sometimes called protection cords.
-They are used in several lineages of Tibetan Vajrayana Buddhism, but you can find them in other places once in a while.
+They are used in several Buddhist lineages, most often in Tibetan Vajrayana Buddhism, but you can find them in other places once in a while.

-These cords are blessed and given by Lamas on important occasions, for example when one takes vows.
+These cords are blessed and given by teachers on important occasions, for example when one takes vows.
 Taking vows is a part of most branches of Buddhism, but taking vows doesn’t always involve receiving a string.
 One can also be given a string when one does an important retreat or receives teachings from a well known teacher, especially teachings that are thought of as secret and important.
-I was given my yellow string because I received teachings from Lama Lena.
+I was given a yellow string because I received teachings from Lama Lena.
 I was given a black string because I was given what was said to be a special teaching by Younge Khachab Rinpoche.

 They can be a reminder.